Magnetic field dependence of nucleon parameters from QCD sum rules: Acknowledgements

 \section{Acknowledgements}

 The authors acknowledge support from FONDECYT (Chile) under grants 1190192, 1170107 and 1200483.
-M.L. acknowledges support from Conicyt/PIA/Basal (Chile) under grant FB0821.
+M.L. acknowledges support from ANID/PIA/Basal (Chile) under grant FB0821.
 L. A. H. acknowledges support from a PAPIIT-DGAPA-UNAM fellowship.
 C.A.D. was supported in part by the Alexander von Humboldt Foundation (Germany), and the University of Cape Town.
+C. V. and M. L. would like to thank N. Scoccola for valuable comments regarding the comparison with lattice results.

+\emph{Note added}---In [9] the mass reported corresponds to the minimum energy in the lowest Landau level, and the behavior of the proton mass is not clear in the low magnetic field region we are considering.
+If we take the minimum energy, the tendency then is to diminish with the magnetic field for both nucleons, in agreement with lattice results.